marcusau/nlp_NER_model/README.md

 #### Model conversion from fp32 to fp16
 [convert_model_to_fp16.ipynb](https://github.com/etnetapp-dev/nlp_NER_model/convert_model_to_fp16.ipynb)

- changing model precision (from FP32 to FP16)
+BERT-base is model contains 110M parameters.
+It’s hard to deploy a model of such size into many environments with limited resources changing model precision (from FP32 to FP16)  compress and speed-up NN models have been developed.
+ Typically models trained using FP32 (32-bit floating point), then they can be quantized into FP16 (16-bit floating point), so reducing the model size 2x .
+ This is called post-training quantization.

 #### Deployment
 [deployment.py](https://github.com/etnetapp-dev/nlp_NER_model/deployment.py)